Sharpness of proper and cocompact actions on reductive homogeneous spaces: Reminders: Cartan and polar decompositions

 \subsection{Cartan decomposition for~$H$}

-From now on (until the end of this Section~\ref{sec:Cartan-polar}), we fix a closed connected subgroup $H$ of~$G$ which is stable under the Cartan involution $\sigma$ of~$G$.
-Then $H$ is itself a real linear reductive Lie group, with Cartan involution the restriction of~$\sigma$, with maximal compact subgroup $K_H \equaldef K\cap H$, and the Lie algebra~$\h$ admits the Cartan decomposition $\h = (\kk\cap\h) + (\p\cap\h)$.
+We now fix (until the end of Section~\ref{subsec:polar-decomp}) a closed connected subgroup $H$ of~$G$ which is stable under the Cartan involution $\sigma$ of~$G$.
+Then $H$ is itself a real linear reductive Lie group, with Cartan involution the restriction of~$\sigma$, and with maximal compact subgroup $K_H \equaldef K\cap H$; the Lie algebra $\h$ of~$H$ admits the Cartan decomposition $\h = (\kk\cap\h) + (\p\cap\h)$.
 The pair $(G,H)$ is called a \emph{reductive pair} and the homogeneous space $G/H$ is said to be \emph{of reductive type}.

 Let $\aaa_H$ be a maximal abelian subspace of $\p\cap\h$.
 We may and shall choose the maximal abelian subspace $\aaa$ of~$\p$ from Section~\ref{subsec:Cartan-decomp} to contain~$\aaa_H$.
 The Cartan decomposition of~$H$ states that every $h\in H$ can be written $h = k \exp(a) k'$ for some $k, k' \in K_H$ and some $a$ in (some $H$-Weyl chamber of)~$\aaa_H$; while the vector $a$ need not be contained in~$\aaa^+$, there exists an element $w \in W$ such $w \cdot a \in \aaa^+$ and we have $\mu(h) = w\cdot a$.
 Thus the image of $H$ under the Cartan projection $\mu : G\to\aaa^+$ is